KennyWho/hapi-api-doc-cn/API.md

 ##### <a name="h.context" /> `h.context`

-访问： read / write (will impact the shared context if the object is modified).
+访问： 读 / 写 (will impact the shared context if the object is modified).

 A response symbol.
 Provides access to the route or server context set via the route [`bind`](#route.options.bind) option or [`server.bind()`](#server.bind()).